 Founded in 2003, the aim of the Wireless Broadband Alliance (WBA) is to secure an outstanding user experience through the global deployment of next generation Wi-Fi.
 In order to make this a reality, the WBA is currently championing various initiatives in the Wi-Fi ecosystem including Next Generation Hotspot (NGH) trials, Wi-Fi Roaming and its Interoperability Compliance Program (ICP).
 Today, membership includes major fixed operators such as BT, NTT Communications, Comcast and Time Warner Cable; seven of the top 10 mobile operator groups (by revenue); and leading technology companies such as Cisco, Google and Intel.
 WBA member operators collectively serve more than 1 billion subscribers and operate more than 10 million hotspots globally.
 They also work with international operators to drive innovation, deliver seamless connectivity and optimize network investments.

-The WBA Board includes AT&T, BT, Boingo Wireless, China Mobile, Cisco, Intel, iPass, KT, NTT DOCOMO and Orange France.
+The WBA Board includes Arqiva, AT&T, Boingo Wireless, BT, China Mobile, Cisco, Intel, iPass, KT, NTT DOCOMO and Orange France.
 For a complete list of current WBA members, please click here.

 Vision and mission

 WBA was created to support and further the vision of ubiquitous and seamless wireless broadband services – ‘to deliver an outstanding user experience through next generation Wi-Fi’.
 The mission of WBA is to facilitate adoption of Wi-Fi enabled services through improvements in user experience, interoperability and service delivery across technologies, devices and networks.
 By leveraging the strengths of its unique membership mix and strong operator heritage, WBA seeks to engage the ecosystem for enabling a seamless Wi-Fi experience with the benefit of the end user in mind.